ToolShedTested

 #1: Ryobi ONE+ HP 18V Jigsaw -- Best Overall

-For a beginner's first jigsaw, the Ryobi ONE+ HP wins on three features that matter more than raw spec: a forgiving variable-speed trigger, tool-less blade change, and a price that does not punish you for buying the wrong first tool.
-At $79 bare tool, it is affordable enough to be a gift, a starter kit add-on, or a low-risk self-purchase.
+For a beginner's first jigsaw, the Ryobi ONE+ HP wins on three features that matter more than raw spec: a forgiving variable-speed trigger, tool-less blade change, and a price that does not punish you for buying the wrong first tool. at the current retailer price bare tool, it is affordable enough to be a gift, a starter kit add-on, or a low-risk self-purchase.

 The ONE+ platform is the biggest DIY battery ecosystem in North America -- if you already own a Ryobi drill, blower, or string trimmer, the batteries work.
 The brushless motor holds speed reasonably well under load.
 Dust collection is basic, but for beginner-level use where cuts are short and infrequent, that is fine.
 This is the saw that gets a first-time jigsaw user comfortable with the tool.